imannema/blackjack/README.md

 # Blackjack
-Created a virtual blackjack experience, playable through the console, with OOP in Java.
+Created a virtual blackjack experience, playable through the console, in Java using OOP.